katakombi/CardanoLive/catalyst/PLAN.md

 ## Generally speaking
 * system can be securely updated from within
+* your wallets are secured by your password

 ### /home encrypted
-* system is considered safe to use as long as the user does not hand out the USB stick
+* you are safe to use the system as long as you dont hand out the USB stick.
+But as soon as someone had access to it you have to stop using it!
-* when others get hold on the USB stick they could replace the system with a malicious one
+* Reason: when others get hold on the USB stick they could replace the system with a malicious one.
+After entering your password you might be using an compromised system which could eventually leak your wallets.

 ### fully encrypted
 * impossible for others to replace the system with a malicious one